 And come true it did!
 The day of my appointment as Fairbridge Festival artistic director, I collapsed on the couch at home and let the memories of 20 plus festivals flood over me.

 I have come to realise the immense privilege it is to be a custodian of Fairbridge Festival.
-The festival owns us, I believe (no one owns it), and the highest respect and gratitude we can give it, is to dutifully hand it over as a healthy, brilliant and enduring opportunity for the community of people who find inspiration and shared human values in the glory of live music.
+The festival owns us I believe (no one owns it), and the highest respect and gratitude we can give it (when the time comes), is to dutifully and respectfully hand it on as a healthy, brilliant and enduring opportunity for the community of people who find inspiration and shared human values in the glory of live music.